 About Vrij Nederland

-Vrij Nederland is a monthly magazine, founded as a resistance-paper in World War II.
+Vrij Nederland is an online publication and monthly magazine, founded as a resistance-paper in World War II.
 We aim to tell the stories of our time.
 Stories that clarify, deepen, surprise, inspire, move and entertain.
 Stories that open the world.
 Stories that enrich.

 World War II